 Coincidentally, just prior to the pandemic, Environmental Services procured new hand soap and hand sanitizer dispensers in an effort to standardize these items across the university.
 These new products could not have come at a better time.
 The dispensers are designed to accommodate a messaging placard.
 IP&O's Communications team worked with Environmental Services to design placards that contain information about hand washing and sanitizing, especially during cold and flu season.
 Just weeks after these were mounted in restrooms and common areas throughout the university, the importance of hand washing and sanitizing was being broadcast far and wide, and with great urgency.
-These new dispensers were supervisor from the Busch Campus picked up the supplies and delivered them to the much needed and much appreciated RWJMS health professionals.
-Cleaning and Sanitizing For the first several weeks of the shutdown, all eyes turned to cleanliness and sanitization.
-IP&O's Environmental Services group guickly changed cleaning protocols and purchased new products.
-They focused on sanitizing every door handle, stair railing, seating area, in fact, every touch point in the university.
-Our personnel increased sanitization efforts in common areas, restrooms, and even in research laboratories where COVID related work was ongoing.
+These new dispensers were timed perfectly, and the work of our Environmental Services group was ramping up and taking on even greater importance.